The Bear Who Couldn't Make: A Picture Book

 We made a picture book called The Bear Who Couldn't Make.

-Since I was a student I've made a lot of things — wrote short stories, practiced drawing, tinkered with code — but I've barely shipped any of it.
+Since I was a student I've made a lot of things: short stories, drawing practice, code.
+But I've barely shipped any of it.

 Looking back, I think I was just scared of being criticized.